pointlesspun/hand-of-cards/README.md

-# hand-of-cards (v0.4)
+# hand-of-cards (v0.41)
-This is simple and limited React front-end carousel imitating holding and browsing through a hand of cards.
+This is React front-end carousel imitating holding and browsing through a hand of cards.
 To start the app, run a webserver in the directory containing the index.html file.
 Latest demo can be found on the [github pages](https://pointlesspun.github.io/hand-of-cards/).

 For bugs and outstanding features see ['status'](#Status) below.